dentisphere/upgrade-angularjs/readme.md

     in `productService.getProducts().then(data => ...)` will be an array
 -   There is a trick for replacing global `Promise` object by angular's $q, just check _config.qAsPromise.ts_ file and how it is run in main module.
     There are several advantages coming with this technique:

     -   works as a polyfill for older browsers who don't support promises
     -   scope is applied automatically when promise is fulfilled (automatic UI refresh)
     -   we can use `async`/`await` syntax for cleaner code
     -   we don't need to inject `$q` anymore in application
     -   solves first note of this list :-)

+    **EDIT** replacing Promise with `$q` seemed a good idea at the time, but it causes problems for tests where async/await hangs and test finally times out.
+These tests are skipped for now until a solution is found...

 -   destructuring array works well when combined with `Promise.all`
 -   `$http` service type is `ng.IHttpService`.
 This implies some change in our code as the service methods return `ng.IPromise` instead of regular `Promise`. **edit**: better way is to make the method calling `$http` service `async`.